Image

 2. Unofficial transcripts for accredited institutions other than Pierce College

-3. A copy of your registration or an advisor-approved education plan showing how you will complete the remaining BAS-ABM requirements before Fall.
+3. An education plan showing how you will complete the remaining BAS-ABM requirements before Fall.

 5. Complete the BAS-ABM application.